-This section of the RPP Series Archive features RPP talks on the topic of women and the practice of peace.
+This section of the RPP Video Archive features RPP talks on the topic of women and the practice of peace.

 The session featured Ann D. Braude, director, Women's Studies in Religion Program (WSRP); senior lecturer on American Religious History, Harvard Divinity School (HDS), Rosalind I.J.
 Hackett, visiting professor of Women’s Studies and Religion and WSRP research associate, HDS; head of Department of Religious Studies, adjunct in Anthropology, and faculty associate at Baker Center for Public Policy, University of Tennessee, Anila Daulatzai, visiting assistant professor in Women’s Studies and Islamic Studies and WSRP research associate, HDS; socio-cultural anthropologist, Afghanistan and Pakistan, Trelawney Grenfell-Muir, adjunct professor, Department of Conflict Resolution, Human Security, and Global Governance, University of Massachusetts Boston, Melissa W. Bartholomew, MDiv candidate, HDS; co-founder, Women United for Peace through Prayer.